Discover the Power of Vitamin E-Rich Foods: Nutrient-Packed Recipes Await!

 Deficiency Conditions Associated with Vitamin E

-Because vitamin E is so ubiquitous, we don’t know a lot about the levels that cause a deficiency in humans.
+Because vitamin E is so ubiquitous, we don’t know much about the levels that cause a deficiency in humans.
 However, when we induce deficiencies in lab animals, they become infertile.

 Deficiencies in humans are likely to lead to other conditions and symptoms, like: